corda/corda-docs-portal/content/en/docs/corda-os/4.6/hello-world-running.md

 app, you’d generally provide a web API sitting on top of our node.
 Here, for simplicity, you’ll be interacting with the node via its built-in CRaSH shell.

-Go to the terminal window displaying the CRaSH shell of PartyA.
+Go to the terminal window displaying the CRaSH shell of `PartyA`.
 Typing `help` will display a list of the available commands.

 {{< note >}}
 Local terminal shell is available only in a development mode.
-In production environment SSH server can be enabled.
+In a production environment SSH server can be enabled.
 More about SSH and how to connect can be found on the [Node shell](shell.md) page.
 {{< /note >}}

-You want to create an IOU of 99 with PartyB.
+You want to create an IOU of 99 with `PartyB`.
 To start the `IOUFlow`, type the following syntax:

 ```bash
 start IOUFlow iouValue: 99, otherParty: "O=PartyB,L=New York,C=US"
 ```

-This single command will cause PartyA and PartyB to automatically agree an IOU.
+This single command will cause `PartyA` and `PartyB` to automatically agree an IOU.
 This is one of the great advantages of the flow framework - it allows you to reduce complex negotiation and update processes into a single function call.

-If the flow worked, it should have recorded a new IOU in the vaults of both PartyA and PartyB.
+If the flow worked, it should have recorded a new IOU in the vaults of both `PartyA` and `PartyB`.
 Let’s check.

 You can check the contents of each node’s vault by running: